Karthikeya9202/HCL-TECH-hackathon/README.md

 By using the predicted units sold for the upcoming week, stores can make data-driven decisions on:

-Optimizing inventory levels
+1)Optimizing inventory levels

-Avoiding overstocking or stockouts
+2)Avoiding overstocking or stockouts

-Planning procurement and logistics
+3)Planning procurement and logistics

-Allocating resources more efficiently
+4)Allocating resources more efficiently

-Improving revenue through smarter demand planning
+5)Improving revenue through smarter demand planning

 Overall, the forecasting pipeline provides actionable insights that help retail stores proactively manage stock, reduce operational uncertainty, and support more strategic investment decisions.